MohamedMoustafaNUIG/AI_Assignment1/README.md

 - Sofia

 # The Assignment
-## Part One
+## Part A
-Part one code was completed by Mohamed
+Part A also known as Part_One code was completed by Mohamed

-## Part Two
+## Part B
-Part two invovles the knapsack problem and was completed by Sofia
+Part B also known as Part_Two invovles the knapsack problem and was completed by Sofia